hodgesmr/LangChain-Data-Demo/README.md

 I wrote and tested this Notebook in Python 3.10.

+⚠️ **This Notebook generates and executes Python code written by an LLM.
+This has the potential to take unpredictable, buggy, or even harmful executions.
+Take caution to run this Notebook only in a sandboxed or appropriately controlled environment.** ⚠️

 ## License

 All code is provided under the [BSD 3-Clause license](https://github.com/hodgesmr/LangChain-Data-Demo/blob/main/LICENSE).